🔷 Classification

 • ✅ Ethical and non-discriminatory evaluation

-Our inclusive design allows individuals to participate at all ability levels — from assisted walks to competitive performance.
+Our inclusive design allows participation at all ability levels — from assisted walks to competitive performance.

 Scroll to Top